openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 ```
 sudo systemctl daemon-reload
 ```
-Now that Remote GPIO is enabled, get the daemon going:
+Now that Remote GPIO is enabled, get the daemon going (even if installed with apt-get):
 ```
 sudo systemctl enable pigpiod
 sudo systemctl start pigpiod
 ```

 In openHAB, set `host` to the address of the pi and the `port` to the port of pigpio (default: 8888).

+Note: If you are running Pigpio on same host as openHAB, then set host to **::1**.

 ## Channels